vnijs/radiant/inst/base/tools/help/view.md

 ### Browse the data

-By default only 10 rows of are shown.
-You can change this setting through the `records per page` drop-down.
-Press the `Next` and `Previous` buttons at the bottom-right of the screen to _scroll_ through the data.
+By default only 10 rows of are shown at one time.
+You can change this setting through the `Show ... entries` dropdown.
+Press the `Next` and `Previous` buttons at the bottom-right of the screen to navigate through the data.

 ### Sort